See podcasts and written summaries from our seminar series.

 The Centre for Human Rights Research is part of a team analyzing why so few criminal sexual assault complaints result in convictions.
 Impervious to Change is a mixed-methods analysis of criminal sexual assault complaint attrition rates funded by a Social Sciences and Humanities Research Council Insight grant ($268,580, 2019-24) led by Dr. Jane Ursel.

-CHRR director Prof. Karen Busby is a frequent commentator on sexual assault cases before Canadian courts.
+CHRR founder Prof. Karen Busby is a frequent commentator on sexual assault cases before Canadian courts.
 Every Breath You Take is her analysis of how the courts deal with erotic asphyxiation.
 She has also been interviewed on such topics as sexual assault civil suits.

 Sexual violence at post-secondary institutions